-In February 2016, the Financial Accounting Standards Board ("FASB") issued an ASU 2016-02, Leases (Topic 842), , which requires all lessees to recognize right-of-use ("ROU") assets and lease liabilities, measured at the present value of the future minimum lease payments, at the lease commencement date.
+In February 2016, the Financial Accounting Standards Board ("FASB") issued ASU 2016-02, Leases (Topic 842), which requires all lessees to recognize as balance sheet items right-of-use ("ROU") assets and lease liabilities, measured at the present value of the future minimum lease payments, at the lease commencement date.
 Lessor accounting remains largely unchanged under the new guidance.
 The standard also requires more detailed disclosures to enable users of financial statements to understand the nature, amount, timing, and uncertainty of cash flows arising from leases.
 The Company adopted the new standard on January 1, 2019, on a prospective basis, forgoing comparative reporting.
 The Company elected to utilize the transition guidance within the new standard, which allows the Company to carryforward the historical lease classification.
-The Company elected to not separate leases and non-lease components for all classes of underlying assets in which it is the lessee and made an accounting policy election to not account for leases with an initial term of 12 months or less on the balance sheet.
-Adoption of the standard resulting in the recording of additional net ROU operating lease assets of approximately \$22.0 million and lease liabilities for operating leases of approximately \$22.7 million on the Consolidated Balance Sheets as of March 31, 2019.
+The Company elected to not separate lease and non-lease components for all classes of underlying assets in which it is the lessee and made an accounting policy election to not account for leases with an initial term of 12 months or less on the balance sheet.
+Adoption of the standard resulted in the recording of additional net ROU operating lease assets of approximately \$23.3 million and lease liabilities for operating leases of approximately \$24.0 million on the Consolidated Balance Sheets as of January 1, 2019.
 The adoption of this guidance did not have an impact on net income.
-See Note 17 for more information regarding leases.
+See Note 18 for more information regarding leases.